JMPerez/jmperez.github.com/_posts/2014-12-13-communicating-widgets-with-popups.md

 ### On popups and redirections

 You probably want the login form to be displayed in a not too intrusive way.
 You might want to embed it in an iframe, but this shouldn't be allowed by the service.
 An iframe would hide the URL of the login page, and URLs are a guarantee for the user that the form belongs to the site it is supposed to belong.
-Otherwise it would be hard to distinguish whether the login form comes from the real site or it is a phising attempt.
+Otherwise it would be hard to distinguish whether the login form comes from the real site or it is a phishing attempt.

 The alternatives are opening a popup or redirecting the user to the login form.
 I personally like the popup solution.
 It doesn't cover the whole page, keeps the context of the widget at sight, and also keeps the state of the page.